Main image

 OIV 2022, latest data on most planted varieties in Romania

-What does the future hold for Romanian wine?
+What does the future hold for Romanian wine in the UK?

 Due to exports making such a small proportion of total production, many international consumers are unfamiliar with Romanian wine.